-The prospect of a high-speed metro-like railway network connecting Delhi to Panipat has always been a dream for many people.
+The prospect of a high-speed metro-like railway network connecting Delhi to Panipat has always been a dream for the residents of both cities.
 At present, the 90 km stretch takes about 2 hours by rail and road and talk of a rapid rail metro has been going on for quite a while now and it was only last year that the project got the nod of Haryana's cabinet.
-In a recent meeting with Hardeep Singh Puri, the union minister for housing and urban affairs, Chief Minister Manohar Lal Khattar got the approval to extend the rail line to Karnal. chief minister Khattar also said that the center will be holding talks with the government of Delhi to speed up the project Discussions were held with Hardeep Singh Puri regarding the construction of the Rapid Rail Transit System (RRTS) up to the Delhi-Gurugram-Rajasthan border.
+In a recent meeting with Hardeep Singh Puri, the union minister for housing and urban affairs, Chief Minister Manohar Lal Khattar got the approval to extend the rail line to Karnal. chief minister Khattar also said that the centre will be holding talks with the government of Delhi to speed up the project Discussions were held with Hardeep Singh Puri regarding the construction of the Rapid Rail Transit System (RRTS) up to the Delhi-Gurugram-Rajasthan border.
 The Centre will hold talks with the Delhi government to speed up the project”, Khattar said

 Main details of the project

 1Until now the project is a 103 km stretch connecting Delhi-Sonipat-Panipat but with the addition of Karnal, it will most likely extend to another 30 kilometers.